I often say that sugar does nothing for me but, make me want more sugar.

-If you can relate to that statement, then this post is for you.
+If you can relate to that statement, this post is for you.
 I explain how sugar affects your body and brain to keep you locked into loving it.

 The Sugar Trap – How Sugar Keeps You Locked Into Loving It [Video]